- Download our Moving to Denmark Guide (PDF)

-Denmark is also known as one of the world's cycling capitals and expats will find that cycling is indeed a popular way to get around.
-Copenhagen in particular is very cycle-friendly and the government is constantly extending the existing cycling infrastructure.
+Denmark has a reputation as one of the world's cycling capitals and new arrivals will soon find that this standing is well earned.
+Copenhagen, in particular, is exceptionally cycle friendly and the government is constantly extending the existing cycling infrastructure.

 Public transport in Denmark

-Public transport in Denmark is an efficient and inexpensive way for expats to reach almost any part of the country.
-Many Danes use public transport every day and the Danish government encourages citizens to use it rather than drive their cars.
+Public transport in Denmark is an efficient way for expats to reach almost any part of the country.
+Many Danes use public transport daily and the Danish government encourages residents to give public transport preference over driving.

 The national rail network in Denmark is operated by Danske Statsbaner (DSB).
-It also operates the S-tog commuter rail network in Copenhagen.
+It also operates the S-train rail network in Copenhagen.
 Expats can use the train to travel between the major cities on all of Denmark’s islands.

 Smaller towns and rural areas in Denmark are serviced by regional trains.
 Long-distance trains run frequently throughout the day and are a relaxing and safe way to travel between cities in Denmark.
-Denmark also has international railway links to Sweden and Germany.
+The country also has international railway links to Sweden and Germany.

 Copenhagen is home to Denmark's only metro system, which is well integrated with other public transport links throughout the city.

-Denmark has a good system of long-distance buses that makes travelling between Danish cities easy.
+Denmark has a good system of long-distance buses that makes travelling between Danish cities painless and easy.
 Express coaches are also available.

 Travellers can purchase bus tickets on the bus itself using exact change or they can purchase them in advance.